- Museum Collections

 Often these objects from the scientific collections are used in the Department of Exhibits and Public Programs education programs.
 If such objects are not needed by the Museum’s public education programs, the Curators / Collection Managers in charge of the research collection may give them to appropriate educational institutions for use in teaching activities, or if no alternative exists, they may be discarded completely or destroyed.
 Such objects for disposal shall have all identifying marks and numbers removed from them and the disposal shall be noted in the appropriate research collection records by the Curators / Collection Managers in charge, offered first to the Department of Exhibits and Public Programs, and then disposed of in accordance with these guidelines.
 Objects shall not be given or sold privately to Museum employees or their relatives or representatives.

 25. Sale.
-The collections are generally not for sale.
-In rare instances where specimens are to be disposed of because they are not appropriate for the collections, yet have substantial monetary value, a division may petition to allow the sale of specified specimens.
+The collections are not for sale.
+In rare instances where specimens are to be disposed of because they are not appropriate for the collections, yet have monetary value, a division may petition to allow the sale of specified specimens.
 Such sales will be limited to items that do not meet the collection’s priorities for acquisitions, lack scientific value, and whose sale does not represent an ethical compromise.
-Decisions to sell such items will be made jointly by the relevant Curators / Collection, and needs to be approved by the Collections and Space Committee.
-In such cases, disposal of these collections may occur through sale of the collections.
-In accordance with the legal and ethical standards set forth by the Florida Museum of Natural History, the American Association of Museums, and standards in the field, the proceeds from any sale of collections will be used to purchase new collections, to acquire new collections by other means (e.g., collecting expeditions), or to improve curation of existing collections.
+Decisions to sell such items will be made jointly by the relevant Curators / Collection Managers and must be approved by the Collections and Space Committee and ultimately by the Director.
+In such cases, disposal of these specimens and objects may occur through sale of the items.
+In accordance with the legal and ethical standards set forth by the FLMNH, the AAM, and standards in the field, the proceeds from any sale of collections will be used to purchase new collections, to acquire new collections by other means (e.g., collecting expeditions), or to improve curation of existing collections.

 1004.56 Florida Museum of Natural History; functions